arthurbernierjr/sfs/src/course-materials/unit3/week-23/day-1/slides.md

 ![](https://www.dropbox.com/s/lpk32aya3fv6a86/Screen%20Shot%202021-02-05%20at%208.19.57%20PM.png?dl=1)

+`name` is the name of the person leaving a comment

 ## Part 1: The Backend - Breakout Rooms(no instructor help will be provided, you and your group should be able to do this with NO ASSISTANCE, and solve your own bugs)